Apply to the Economics Major

 Winter 2024 126 99 79% 3.54 3.65 3.38

-(These GPAs are averages, not cutoffs; roughly half of the students accepted to the major in Winter 2024, for example, had prerequisite and overall GPAs lower than 3.54 and 3.65, respectively.
+(These GPAs are averages, not cutoffs; roughly half of the students accepted to the major in Spring 2025, for example, had prerequisite and overall GPAs lower than 3.63 and 3.64, respectively.
 The admissions considerations are holistic.
 Please be aware that the admissions committee considers many factors when making its decisions, including cumulative GPA, prerequisite GPA, RTW score, the overall strength of the applicant’s academic background/transcript, and the quality of the applicant’s personal statement.)

 *Prerequisite coursework included in this average are ECON 200, ECON 201, Statistics, and MATH 124 coursework.
 English Composition is omitted from this average.